-Although the PC may be perceived to be off when not in use, it is still capable of responding to preset wake-up events.
-In the BIOS, the user can set a timer to wake-up the system at a predetermined time (see page 4-14)
+Although the PC may appear to be off when not in use, it is still capable of responding to preset wake-up events.
+In the BIOS, the user can set a timer to wake-up the system at a predetermined time.